-Ireland is my all-time favorite country.
+Ireland is a great country to plan a trip to.
 The food is amazing, the views are great, and the people are the kindest people I’ve ever met in my entire life.
 I absolutely love Ireland to bits, and I think it should be on everyone’s travel list.
-I can’t recommend enough that you take an Ireland holiday!
+I can’t recommend enough that you take an Ireland holiday and visit the prettiest towns in Ireland.

 There are so many cities and towns in Ireland, so it can get overwhelming trying to decide where to go when you only have a limited time in the country.
-That’s why I’ve decided to put together a list of my top 10 cities/towns you must visit in Ireland, in no particular order!
+Below, find the top places you can’t miss on your trip to the Emerald Isle.

 Bray is a gorgeous coastal town in County Wicklow.
 If you’re staying in the Dublin area for the entirety of your time in Ireland, it makes for a really easy day trip on public transportation!